 This is a list of “holy grails” – items from the band’s

-history which appear to exist, yet do not often come up in conversation.
-We’ve
+history which appear to exist somewhere, yet do not come up often enough in conversation.

-put them in one place in the hopes to jog someone’s memory, or to incite more
+put them in one place in the hopes to jog dusty memories, or to incite more

-regarding the items listed here, please get in touch, and please also be aware that the
+regarding the items listed here, please get in touch, and please be aware that the

 recordings; we’re aware that collectors rely on the rarer things in order for

 their collection to grow.
 Even simple information, clarification and any

 One thing to remember is sometimes items that we didn't even